renpy/renpy/sphinx/source/config.rst

     Contains a list of screens that are removed when a context is copied for rollback or saving.

+.. var:: config.context_fadein_music = 0

+    The amount of time in seconds Ren'Py spends fading in music when the music is played due to a context change.
+(Usually, when the game is loaded.)

+.. var:: config.context_fadeout_music = 0

+    The amount of time in seconds Ren'Py spends fading out music when the music is played due to a context change.
+(Usually, when the game is loaded.)

 .. var:: config.debug = False

     Enables debugging functionality (mostly by turning some missing